Is Cocaine Physically Addictive? Is It Mentally Addictive? Or Both?

 Unlike heroin or other narcotic drugs, cocaine does not have any outward physical withdrawal symptoms.
 Some addicts undergoing withdrawal have reported sleep disturbances and fatigue, but overall, cocaine addictive qualities do not take place in the body.

 While cocaine does not have any proven physically addictive qualities, it can still affect the body in other ways.
-Long term use or overdose can lead to heart attack, stroke, brain hemorrhaging, and respiratory failure.
-Even sporadic use can lead to health complications such as high blood pressure, hardened arteries, bowel gangrene, and loss of gray matter in the brain due to expansion of the reward center of the brain.
+Long term use or overdose can lead to heart attack, stroke, brain hemorrhage, and respiratory failure.
+Even sporadic use can lead to health complications such as high blood pressure, hardened arteries, bowel gangrene, and loss of gray matter in the brain due to the expansion of the reward center of the brain.
 Because cocaine eliminates appetite, many of those who abuse cocaine are also malnourished.

 Is Cocaine Mentally Addictive?

 This is where cocaine hooks you; it all takes place in the mind.
 Every time you abuse cocaine, the drug interacts with the dopamine receptors in your brain, raising levels of dopamine and stimulating the central nervous system.
 Because the high only lasts for a short period of time, anywhere from 5 to 30 minutes, cocaine is a drug that often leads to overdosing and high levels of abuse due to users taking more and more to get the desired high.
 This repeated use causes normal dopamine communication in the brain to malfunction.